SPUR-TECH/uriskitchen/README.md

  - As a site user I would like to be notified on how long it will take to deliver.

  - As a site user I would like a confirmation email of my order.

+ - As a site user I would like to leave a comment on meals or desserts that I enjoyed.

+ - As a site user I would like to be able to edit or delete a comment I've made.

  - As the site owner I would like like to add or delete items in the menus and update anything that requires it.